luismiguelfeijoo/subby/README.md

 ## TODO (More work in the future 💪🏻)

-* Make a global static of the company
+* Make a global statictic of the company
+* Add client payment support directly to company

 All of the ideas are welcome!